Maiguek/AKIRA/README.md

 ## Project Overview

-> _This project is also being documented on YouTube.
+> _This project is documented on YouTube.
 Follow along here: <https://www.youtube.com/@maiguek-516>_

 **Akira’s Journey** is the practical component of my Bachelor’s thesis exploring how people perceive “being human”.
 Akira, a humanoid robot, is built almost entirely from open‑source projects, including the **Inmoov project** (body), **Llama 3.2 3B** (language), **F5‑TTS** (voice), **Whisper** (speech‑to‑text), and **BLIP** (image captioning).